-Sometimes, when you are looking to make money from sports betting, it pays to look beyond the obvious sports and markets, and rugby can certainly be an example of one of those.
-So many sports bettors ignore rugby that there are great opportunities to make money from flutters on this sport, although of course, as with any sport, you do need to know your stuff.
+Sometimes, when you are looking to make the most from sports betting, it pays to look beyond the obvious sports and markets, and rugby can certainly be an example of one of those.
+So many sports bettors ignore rugby that there are great opportunities to exploit, although of course, as with any sport, you do need to know your stuff.

 With rugby's TV viewing and spectator figures on the increase in recent years, now is the time to start taking those opportunities before everyone else cottons on!